 In the United States, numerous educational and fundraising events are organized throughout the month of March to mark WDSD.
 Schools, community centers, workplaces, and various organizations take part in activities like lectures, seminars, and charity runs to raise awareness to the public.
 The National Down Syndrome Society (NDSS) plays a pivotal role in facilitating these events and campaigns.
 March 21 is distinctly chosen to signify the uniqueness of the triplication (trisomy) of the 21st chromosome, which leads to Down Syndrome.

-Facts about World Down Syndrome Day
+Top 8 Facts for World Down Syndrome Day in 2026

 In the News and Trending in the US for World Down Syndrome Day